ZonBock1337/Shimoji-ee-Playground/README.md

 <img width="6912" height="3456" alt="Special Thanks to" src="https://github.com/user-attachments/assets/0154ccbc-b84c-46f4-b62d-e3c1b3da181d" />

 monikaphobia and paccha_7 for allowing us to use your Shimeji images!

+and to Sankyu! thank you for the amazing playground!

 # Open Source
 **Shimoji-ee Playground** is open source!